Article first published September 2017, updated July 2019

 Marketers focus on relevancy

-Aren’t consumers looking for personalized experiences?
+Consumers demand personalized experiences these days.
 Industry trends show customers want emails that offer recommendations based on past purchases, as well as access to exclusive deals based on loyalty status.

 Consumers do respond to personalized emails, but some big brand marketers are taking issue with the word “personalization.”
 It conjures up images of a robot that tracks our every move, then “blasts” our inboxes.
 But nothing could be further from the truth with personalization that is done well.